 - How the Operating Agreement can be amended

 Next, apply for an employer identification number (EIN) from the Internal Revenue Service.
 You will need an EIN to open a business bank account and pay state and federal taxes.
 Since you will need a separate bank account for your LLC, which keeps your business and personal finances separate, having an EIN is a must.

 Finally, make sure you obtain all the necessary permits and licenses.
 You will need to contact your city or county clerk's office to see which business licenses and permits are required.

 If you need help understanding how to form an LLC in MA, post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.